-Theresa May made a speech yesterday laying out her environmental plans for the next couple of years.
+The Prime Minister Theresa May recently made a speech laying out her environmental plans for the next couple of years.

 The plan extends over a 25 year period to the ultimate aim of getting rid of all ‘avoidable’ plastic.